What is a Tax Write-Off?

 Now that you are an expert in the field of business expenses let’s move onto what someone else might mean when they say that magic word.
 Some people relate losses to write-offs, especially investment losses.
 Say that Fred the handyman also liked to invest in real estate on the side.
 Well after a couple of years of owning this investment property Fred decides to sell it to free up some cash.
 When Fred puts it on the market, he discovers that it has lost value!
 Since Fred needs money now he decides to sell and take the loss on the property.

 In instances like these, the IRS magically finds some pity in its soulless coffers and allows Fred to reduce a portion of his income from his handyman by the loss that he had.
 It’s nice to know that the IRS has a smidge of a soul (disclaimer: I’m sure many nice people work at the IRS, it’s just part of my job as a CPA to bash them on a regular basis).
+Again, we recommend you use a 1099 expense tracker to do it all for you (you know, Keeper Tax has great reviews.

 So next time you hear someone try to justify their loss by saying “well at least it’ll be a good write-off!” you can nod your head proudly and say “oh yeah, definitely” with a confident smile on your face.